Bangladesh United Nations Whats New

 Press Releases Whats New

-47TH SESSION OF THE WORLD HERITAGE COMITTEE: UNESCO’S BETRAYAL OF INDIGENOUS PEOPLES IN TAINTED HERITAGE SITES
+47TH SESSION OF THE WORLD HERITAGE COMMITTEE: UNESCO’S BETRAYAL OF INDIGENOUS PEOPLES IN TAINTED HERITAGE SITES

 As the UNESCO’s 47th Session of the World Heritage Committee takes place in Paris till 16 July 2025, the betrayal of indigenous peoples living in the World Heritage sites of the UNESCO, where they often become victims of forced evictions, torture, extrajudicial executions, sexual violence etc, has come to the fore.
-To address the concerns […]
+I. UNESCO BLOCKING THE […]

 United Nations Whats New